IMac G5: Overview

 The iMac G5 is an all-in-one personal computer.
 The exterior is white, double-shot plastic.
-The machine has an integrated, flat 17- or 20 in liquid-crystal display (LCD), with the rest of the computer internals mounted behind it, or in a "chin" area below the display.
+The machine has an integrated, flat 17 or 20 in liquid-crystal display (LCD), with the rest of the computer internals mounted behind it, or in a "chin" area below the display.
 The enclosure is 2 in deep on early models, and 1.5 in on later revisions.
-An L-shaped aluminum foot elevates the display off the resting surface and allows the screen to be tilted from between –5 to 25 degrees, though it does not offer height adjustment or side-to-side swiveling.
+An L-shaped aluminum foot elevates the display off the resting surface and allows the screen to be tilted between –5 and 25 degrees, though it does not offer height adjustment or side-to-side swiveling.
 A hole in the foot allows cables to be routed through it, and the entire foot on the early models could be removed to use another mounting method.
 On the top right edge of the iMac is an optical drive using a slot-loading mechanism to save space.
-On the back of the machine is a single row of input/output ports: analog input and analog/digital outport, Universal Serial Bus (USB), FireWire, a dial-up modem, and Ethernet.
+On the back of the machine is a single row of input/output ports: analog input and analog–digital outport, Universal Serial Bus (USB), FireWire, a dial-up modem, and Ethernet.
 Initial models featured AirPort Express and Bluetooth wireless connectivity as optional add-ons.
 (Note: On the initial models, these ports are arranged vertically on the edge of the machine; on later models, this was shifted to a horizontal arrangement along the bottom edge.)
 The iMac features speakers powered by a 12-watt amplifier, positioned at the bottom of the machine so that sound is reflected off the resting surface towards the user.

 The G5 central processing unit is located under a large heat sink.
 To address the processor's heat output, the interior of the iMac is divided into multiple cooling zones, with the system monitoring heat and ramping fan speeds only when needed for quieter operation.
 The fans draw air from the speaker grilles at the bottom of the case up through vents in the back.
 The graphics processing unit is integrated directly to the motherboard and thus cannot be easily upgraded.
 The Serial AT Attachment (SATA) hard drives and random-access memory (RAM) of the iMac were the same as the contemporaneous Power Mac G5.
 In initial iMac G5 models, the interior could be easily accessed through the back by the removal of three captive screws.